irao413/project2-amazon-fires/README.md

   * https://sidra.ibge.gov.br/acervo#/S/CA/A/40/T/Q

 ## Visualizations
-* Bar/line chart and line chart
+* Bar/line chart of of Brazil fire and deforestation
+* Line chart of Brazil fires, deforestation, CO2 emissions, GDP, and beef exports
   * Using Chartist, a JS library not covered in class
   * Includes user-driven interaction (click to change data displayed)